TimEnalls/AirBnB_Seattle_Listings_2016/README.md

 I included a python file containing the project.
 I did not include other files yet due to the 25MB file size limitation.

 4. A summary of the results of the analysis
-Using the data, I needed to answer the following questions:
+Using the data, I answered the following questions:

-1. What months of the year have the highest average listing prices?
+  a.
+What months of the year have the highest average listing prices?
+      The prices are highest in the summer months—June, July, and August.

-2. Which neighborhoods have the highest rating review scores?
+  b.
+Which neighborhoods have the highest rating review scores?
+      Central Area, West Seattle, and Delridge have the highest review score ratings.
+However, there isn't much variance in the review    score ratings.

-3. Which neighborhoods have the highest listing prices?
+  c.
+Which neighborhoods have the highest listing prices?
+      Magnolia, Queen Anne, and Downtown have the highest listing prices.

-4. What attributes in the listing data most associate or contribute to prices?
+  d.
+What attributes in the listing data most associate or contribute to prices?
+      The attributes for the cluster with the highest average price (43% higher than the mean prices across clusters):

+       • Cluster 3 - host listings count, the downtown neighborhood, require guest profile picture, condominiums, etc.

+      The attributes for the cluster with the lowest average price (43% lower than the mean prices across clusters):

+       • Cluster 6 - private room room type, steward park neighborhood, Beacon Hill neighborhood, house property type, etc.

-I used a k-means model to answer the last question.
+    I used a k-means clustering model to answer the last question.

 5. Necessary acknowledgements.
 The data I used in this analysis can be found at this URL: http://insideairbnb.com/get-the-data.html.